Can You Put Baby Turtle With Big Turtle

 This situation can result in the baby turtle not receiving enough food and suffering from malnutrition or slower growth.
 Furthermore, repeated instances of food competition can lead to stress and anxiety in the baby turtle, leading to health issues in the long run.

 The best approach would be to feed them independently and at different times, or in separate areas of the habitat if possible.
 By doing this, we minimize the risk of food competition and ensure that the baby turtle receives adequate nutrition for its growth and well-being.
+It is also important to monitor the feeding frequency for pet turtles, as overfeeding can lead to health problems and obesity.
+Consulting with a veterinarian or reptile specialist can help determine the appropriate feeding schedule for your specific species of turtle.
+Additionally, offering a variety of foods such as leafy greens, insects, and commercial turtle pellets can help ensure a well-rounded diet for your pet.

 What Science Says: Mixing Turtles of Different Sizes